What Kind of Wood Is Best for Knife Handles

 Wood type: Crosscut Zebrawood

-The package includes a pair of crosscut zebrawood scales
+The package includes a pair of cross-cut zebrawood scales

 4. Buddha4all Resin Knife Scales Streaked Pair Handles